Skip to main content

 How the Bow Spring Works

 The bow spring prevents the boat moving forwards as soon as the bow has made contact with the quay (normally via a fender).
 At the same time, the slipstream passing the rudder will create a sideways force that tries to turn the boat around the pivot point.
 This point will be where the spring line is fastened onboard and will not move when the bow is in contact with the quay and the spring line is taut.
-If you rig the spring from a midship cleat, it will be less efficient as the lever arm on which the rudder force will act, thus the turning momentum, will be less.
+If you rig the spring from a midship cleat, it will be less efficient as the lever arm on which the rudder force will act, and therefore the turning momentum, will be less.

 How the Stern Spring Works